Avnet/avnet-azure-sphere-AzureRTOS/Examples/AvnetHwWatchDogRTApp/README.md

 # Real time application information for AvnetHwWatchDogRTApp

+# Important note, please read
+Note that this application is not very useful.
+The M4 application is not able to reset the A7 core, which was the intent of this application.
+I'll leave the example here for refernce, but I don't think its very useful.

+Brian

 ## The appliation supports the following Avnet inter-core implementation messages . . .

 * IC_WD_SET_INTERVAL